obrienmikej/amazon-aws-playground/certification/aws_certified_developer/product_storage_and_content_delivery.md

 -Unlimited Number of Objects in S3 or Archives in Glacier -100 S3 buckets per account per region [Contact AWS to increase limit] -1000 Glacier Vaults per account per region
--3 to 63 characters in bucket names. alpha numeric. - and . is allowed. _ is not.
-Can start with AlphaNumeric.
-Cannot have --, .- etc adjacent.

 -0 byte to  5 TB size of Objects in S3.
 -1 byte to 40 TB size of Archives in Glacier.
 -5 GB is Max size in one PUT in S3.
 -100 MB or more Recommended (5 GB or more Mandatory) for MultiPart Upload.
 5MB - 5 TB -1000 keys limit for Multi Object Delete
 -100 Max no of CORS rules allowed

+Rules for buckets
+3 to 63 characters
+CAN BE
+-lowercase letters, numbers, and hyphens
+-be separated by .

+CAN'T
+-contain an ip address
+-start with .
+-start with -
+-end with a .

 Consistency
 -Read after write consistency for PUTS of new objects